firefighters-sre/concierge-app/README.md

 2. **Latency SLA**:
    - **Agreement**: If the average response time exceeds 200ms for over an hour, affected customers will receive service credits.

+3. **Evacuation Time SLA**:
+   - **Agreement**: If the average evacuation time exceeds 5 minutes during an incident, a review and necessary changes in the evacuation protocol will be implemented.

 ## Running the application in dev mode